White House to direct supply of COVID drug amid access fears

 “It is clear that the majority of current COVID-19 patients will not receive it,” Abramowitz wrote to Pence.

+It’s unclear how the Trump administration will address the growing concern about access.

+“We urge the administration to take immediate action to ensure transparent and orderly allocation of remdesivir to our nation’s hospitals,” Abramowitz, of the pharmacists’ group, wrote Pence.

-He raised concerns about potential scenarios, such as one hospital in a region getting a supply, and then another hospital in the state being overwhelmed by a spike in severe cases.
+He raised potentially troublesome scenarios, such as one hospital in a region getting a supply, and then another hospital in the state being overwhelmed by a spike in severe cases.

 “Hospitals should have the ability to send remdesivir doses where they are most needed,” he wrote.

-It’s unclear how the Trump administration will address the concerns about access to remdesivir.
-One possibility is to rely on a Health and Human Services department division that deals with preparedness and response.

-“We urge the administration to take immediate action to ensure transparent and orderly allocation of remdesivir to our nation’s hospitals,” wrote Abramowitz.
-His group is asking for the allocation process to be made public, with as much information as possible on how remdesivir will be distributed once it starts being manufactured in greater quantities.
-Gilead is ramping up its production.
+The pharmacists’ group is asking for the allocation process to be made public, with as much information as possible on how remdesivir will be distributed.
+Gilead is ramping up production.

-The eventual price of the drug is also a question mark.
+The eventual price of the drug is also a question mark, since Gilead’s promise to donate the medication applies only to its current stockpile.
 President Donald Trump was hoping to sign major legislation to rein in the price of prescription drugs ahead of the November elections, but that effort was overtaken by the coronavirus pandemic.

+Gilead said Friday it began shipping remdesivir on May 2 to drug wholesaler AmerisourceBergen, which has been designated the sole distributor for the drug.

+“Initial supplies were distributed within days to a first set of hospitals identified by the government,” Gilead’s statement said.
+“Hospitals with intensive care units and other hospitals that the government deems most in need will receive priority.”

 Only a week ago, Trump had announced at the White House that remdesivir had received an emergency use authorization from the FDA.